Telephone-pole beetle: Larval sex ratio

 In naturally occurring paedogenetic larvae, the sex ratio is strongly biased toward females.
 None of the three canonical explanations for biased sex ratios, local mate competition, local resource competition, and local resource enhancement, are likely explanations for the biased sex ratio in telephone-pole beetle larvae.
-Local mate competition selects for female-biased sex ratios when male siblings compete to fertilize their female siblings, but this is unlikely in this species which females tend to avoid mating with siblings.
+Local mate competition selects for female-biased sex ratios when male siblings compete to fertilize their female siblings, but this is unlikely in this species, in which females tend to avoid mating with siblings.
 Local resource competition selects for biased sex ratios but typically involves competition between females for resources and thus selects for male-biased ratios.
 Lastly, local resource enhancement can select for biased sex ratios if the offspring of one sex increases the fitness of parents.
 However, because female offspring feed on the mother, there is more likely competition between female larvae, contradicting this explanation.
 As such, the cause of sex ratio deviation remains unclear.